netgloo/benjamin/readme.md

 You can find the head's content inside the view `layouts/head.blade.php`.

 You can modify the head's content as you want, but you should leave jQuery and Benjamin.js inside it for the proper functioning of the Benjamin platform.

-### Add New Pages

-Each view you will add inside `/resources/views` will be available as a page for your website.
-The URL path is composed by the view's path without the `.blade.php` extension.

-For example:

-- The view `/resources/views/page.blade.php` will be showed at `http://example.com/page`.
-- The view `/resources/views/page/inside/folder.blade.php` will be showed at `http://example.com/page/inside/folder`.

-There are some exceptions to these rules, like the [index page](#index-page) served at the website's root path or some [special filenames and folder names](#ignored-pages-and-folders) that will be ignored by Benjamin.

-Also, you should avoid to use names already used inside the `public` folder.
-For example, if you have the folder `public/images` you can't create a view `images.blade.php` since for the url `http://example.com/images` will be served first the public resource and the view will be shadowed and never available.

-To be correctly served with Benjamin, each view must follow the page structure described [here](#page-structure).

 ### Index Page